DanielEstrada971102/DTPatternRecognition/README.md

 ### `plot-dt` and `plot-dts`

-These tools allow for easy visualization of DT chamber plots with detailed information at the drift cell level using the Patches module from `dtpr.patches.dt_patch`.
+These tools allow for easy visualization of DT chamber plots with detailed information at the drift cell level using the Patches module from `mpldts.patches.dt_patch`.
 Let's illustrate this with a specific example.

 Suppose you have access to DIGI information from your input data.
 By specifying its reconstruction in the `run_config.yaml`, you can access this information through statements like `event[i].digis[j].property`, where `property` could be `time`, `BX`, etc. To visualize the digis patterns in a DT chamber, you can configure the following in your `run_config.yaml`: